dwdas9/home/articles/Docker/04-BitnamiSpark_Volume_Hive.md

 # Verify the table creation
 spark.sql("SELECT * FROM people").show()

+# Additional Information:
+# - Hive Metastore Integration: Spark can directly access the Hive Metastore, providing a unified metadata layer for Spark and Hive.
+# - HiveQL Queries: You can run HiveQL queries using Spark SQL, using the familiar Hive syntax.
+# - Hive Functions: Spark supports Hive's built-in functions in Spark SQL queries.
+# - Table Management: Spark can read from and write to Hive-managed tables, including creating, dropping, and altering tables.
+# - Compatibility with Hive Data Formats: Spark can read from and write to Hive's data formats like ORC and Parquet.
+# - Access to Hive UDFs: User-defined functions created in Hive can be used within Spark SQL queries.

 ```
 If everything works fine, we will be able to see the spark internal table created!